I finished up the January declutter challenge, (except for one more project involving wine storage) which was all about the kitchen.

 Once of the challenge items was to go through your recipes and cookbooks, which I did.
 I even ended up taking some cookbooks, along with some novels I was done with, to Half Price Books and earned a tidy $21!
 I tossed recipe cards for things I vowed never to make again - mostly involving casseroles.
 And my stack of cookbooks got tidied up.

 The tops of the cabinets I cleaned just after I put Christmas up, so I consider them done.
-The cabinet just above the fridge has china in it, stored carefully away in padded boxes.

 It's pretty simple up there!

 And that was the end of the January kitchen challenge for me.
-Along the way everything got thoroughly cleaned and even though I did not get rid of a lot of stuff we don't really need or use (pink crystal stemware, I'm talking about you) I feel like I have more empty space in here and I like that a lot!
+Along the way everything got thoroughly cleaned and I feel like I have more empty space in here and I like that a lot.
+This week is another slow week.
+What does your week look like?

 No comments: